yosemitebandit/vebsite/content/notes/beliefs.md

 #### government
 How can we not worry about it?
 Too much historical precedent to do otherwise.
-I remember my dad talking about Germany in the 1900s, it was an advanced nation full of extremely intelligent people.
+I remember my dad talking about Germany in the early 20th century, it was one of the world's most culturally advanced nations full of extremely intelligent people.
 We've let some bad things happen as citizens of this country and should take care.